World Bowl '98

 World Bowl '98 (also referred to as World Bowl VI) was the sixth championship game of the NFL Europe League.
 It was held at Waldstadion in Frankfurt, Germany on Sunday, June 14, 1998.
 The game was between the Frankfurt Galaxy, who finished the season in first place with a record of 7–3, and the second-placed Rhein Fire, which finished with a 7–3 record as well.
 47,846 spectators were in attendance, the largest World Bowl crowd since 1991, when the Fire captured its first league title by defeating the Galaxy 34–10.
 Rhein's quarterback Jim Arellanes, filling in for injured Mike Quinn, earned MVP honors in his first start by completing 12 of 18 passing attempts for 263 yards and three touchdowns.

+In the United States, it was broadcast by Fox.

 Background

 The Fire won the first meeting 31–14 in Frankfurt, while the Galaxy took the second meeting 20–17 (overtime) in Düsseldorf.

 Game summary

 In this World Bowl, two back-up quarterbacks were given the starting job for NFL Europe's biggest stage.
 For the Rhein Fire, it was Jim Arellanes and for the Frankfurt Galaxy it was Chris Dittoe.
 Even in the thrashing rain, the Fire managed to light first with a 29-yard field goal by German kicker Manfred Burgsmüller.
 Near the end of the first quarter, Arellanes led his Fire on a 10-play, 67-yard drive that was capped off with a 15-yard pass to wide receiver Dialleo Burks.
 In the second quarter, the Galaxy finally managed to score, thanks to a 13-play, 80-yard drive that concluded with a three-yard run by running back Jermaine Chaney.
-However, near the end of the first half, the Fire didn't want Frankfurt closing in on them, as Arellanes lead a four-play, 40-yard drive that ended with a 20-yard touchdown pass to Burks, to make the score 17–7 at halftime.
+However, near the end of the first half, the Fire didn't want Frankfurt closing in on them, as Arellanes led a four-play, 40-yard drive that ended with a 20-yard touchdown pass to Burks, to make the score 17–7 at halftime.
 In the third quarter, the Galaxy struggled offensively to get points.
 In the end, all they could muster up was a 41-yard field goal by Ralf Kleinmann.
 For the remainder of the game, it was all Rhein.
 After Frankfurt's field goal, the Fire wrapped up the third period with a 74-yard touchdown pass from Arellanes to wide receiver Marcus Robinson.
 In the fourth quarter, the Fire managed to put the game away with Burgsmüller's 20-yard field goal and Jon Vaughn's 15-yard run.
 When the game clock reached zero, the Fire celebrated its first-ever World Bowl title.